 - Add all the wet ingredients except apple cider vinegar to a separate bowl and whisk till well mixed.

 - Add dry ingredients to the wet and mix well with a whisk.
-Add apple cider vinegar and mix it a couple of times with a whisk.
+Add apple cider vinegar and mix it a couple of times.

 - Fold in sunflower seeds and chocolate chips (if using).

-- Bake in the preheated over for around 1 hour.
+- Bake in the preheated over for about 1 hour.
 It's a good idea to start checking at around 55 minutes.
-When done, a fork or toothpick inserted in the middle of the bread comes out clean.
+When done, a fork or toothpick inserted in the middle of the bread should come out clean.

 - Put the baking pan on a cooling rack for about 15 minutes before tapping the bread out of the pan.
 Enjoy.